Matoula has raised the bar with the breakfast again today!

 We walk back to the Serifos Palace past the cemetery that overlooks the port.

 Tonight we are going to eat in Restaurant Gialli which is owned by the same owners of our hotel.
-Matoula still isn’t smiling but she has put make up on for her evening job and looks nice.
+Matoula has put make up on for her evening job and looks nice and greets us with a friendly smile.
 The menu is very good with a lot of choice – much more than the other restaurant on the sea front.
 To start we have salted cheese (Peter’s choice) and garlic sauce.
 Peter had grilled sardines and I had kofta.
 Very delicious!

 Before we leave we ask Matoula if it is OK to stay in the room until 7pm when we need to leave for the ferry.
 With the help of the chef to understand she agrees and we say goodnight.